 If you haven’t put your hands on the recent James Grenning’s book “Test-Driven Development for Embedded C” yet, I highly recommend you do.
 Here is why.

-First, you need to realize that this book is not really about testing–it is about software development.
-The central idea behind TDD (Test-Driven Development) is that software, as any complex system in nature, has to evolve gradually and has to keep working throughout all the development stages.
+First, you need to realize that TDD is not really about testing–it is about software development (Test-Driven Development).
+Testing is just a means to an end.
+The central idea behind TDD is that software, as any complex system in nature, has to evolve gradually and has to keep working throughout all the development stages.